-This publication provides a valuable tool for getting started on the path to employee ownership.
-It enables individuals and organisations to consider key issues of their chosen model and to begin the journey.
+This publication provides a valuable tool for getting started.
+It enables individuals and organisations to consider key issues of their chosen model and to begin their employee ownership journey.

 The next steps must include detailed dialogue with carefully selected existing employee owned organisations and, ultimately, the use of lawyers and accountants to undertake the technical implementation work and taxation planning described in this Guide.